Updated for 2017!

 - Detachable waist belt included

 The internal dividers in the main compartment can also be used to form a back cushion, by stuffing rain jackets or fleece jackets in them.
+The vertical layout distributes the weight nicely as well, keeping the weight close to your back.

 10) Eddie Bauer Stowaway 30L Pack: $40